 What are your identities?

-We encourage you to think about the parts that make up your identity (e.g., sister, student, Asian American, Jewish, female, male, etc.).
-Some aspects of your identity may be more easily observed by others (e.g., sex, skin color, age, etcetera) while other parts are less observable (e.g, sister, United States citizen, mental health, volunteer, etcetera).
+We encourage you to think about the parts that make up your identity (e.g., Asian American, biracial, Jewish, first generation college student, non-binary, etc.).
+Some aspects of your identity may be more easily observed by others (e.g., sex, skin color, age, etc.) while other parts are less observable (e.g, gender, citizenship, health/wellbeing, etc.).
+While you are thinking about your experience, it is important to ask yourself:

-- How will you react if someone comments on an easily observable part of your identity in a way that offends you?
+- How will you react if someone comments on a part of your identity in a way that offends you?

 - How might your identity change while you are abroad?